Can the tidal quality factors of terrestrial planets and moons scale as positive powers of the tidal frequency?: Linearity of the tide

 We shall not dwell on this topic in quantitative detail, leaving it for a future work.
-Our only goal here has been to draw the readers' attention to the existing difficulty stemming from the shortcomings of the extension of (\ref{gg} - \ref{dd}) to nonlinear regimes.
+The only mentioning it is to draw the readers' attention to the existing difficulty stemming from the shortcomings of the extension of (\ref{gg} - \ref{dd}) to nonlinear regimes.
+In what follows, we shall consider linear deformations only.